ThuyTran102/DA__2__Dashboard__Sales_Analysis_by_product_color_and_category/README.md

 ## Data Preparation:
-- Data transformation was done in Power Query and the dataset was loaded into Microsoft Power BI Desktop for modeling.
+Data transformation was done in Power Query and the dataset was loaded into Microsoft Power BI Desktop for modeling.
-- Removed Unnecessary columns
-- Removed Unnecessary rows
-- Each of the columns in the table were validated to have the correct data type
+- Ensure all columns are formatted correctly (e.g., numeric data as decimals, dates as date types).
+- Handle missing or incorrect data using Power Query (replace, remove, or impute values).

 ## Data Modeling:
 After the dataset was cleaned and transformed, it was ready to be modeled.